SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

   offer better performance and be preferred to `FRM`.
 - `FRMFW`: the Gillespie first reaction method SSA with `FunctionWrappers`.
 - *`NRM`*: The Gibson-Bruck Next Reaction Method.
-For some reaction network structures this may offer better performance than `Direct` (for example, large, linear chains of reactions).
+For some reaction network structures, this may offer better performance than `Direct` (for example, large, linear chains of reactions).
 (Requires dependency graph, see below.)
-- *`RSSA`*: The Rejection SSA (RSSA) method of Thanh et al. With `RSSACR`, for very large reaction networks it often offers the best performance of all methods.
+- *`RSSA`*: The Rejection SSA (RSSA) method of Thanh et al. With `RSSACR`, for very large reaction networks, it often offers the best performance of all methods.
 (Requires dependency graph, see below.)
-- *`RSSACR`*: The Rejection SSA (RSSA) with Composition-Rejection method of Thanh et al. With `RSSA`, for very large reaction networks it often offers the best performance of all methods.
+- *`RSSACR`*: The Rejection SSA (RSSA) with Composition-Rejection method of Thanh et al. With `RSSA`, for very large reaction networks, it often offers the best performance of all methods.
 (Requires dependency graph, see below.)
 - *`SortingDirect`*: The Sorting Direct Method of McCollum et al. It will usually offer performance as good as `Direct`, and for some systems can offer